 The Teen Board is responsible for planning and implementing an annual fundraiser to benefit the education programs of the Oklahoma Hall of Fame and Gaylord-Pickens Museum's Free Field Trip Program.
 Each member of the Teen Board will be responsible for attending all meetings, serving on a committee, and participating in fundraising.
 Please review the application process below to determine if you are interested in applying and can to commit to the requirements.

 - Applicants should be Oklahoma students in 9th through 12th grade for the 2020-2021 school year.

-Teen Board members are selected after completing an application and interview process.
-Each application must be accompanied by a letter of recommendation from an unrelated adult who knows the applicant well.
-Board terms run from August through April, with their annual fundraiser taking place in March.
+- Teen Board Members are selected after completing an application and interview process.
+Each application must be accompanied by a letter of recommendation from an adult (other than a parent or relative) who knows the applicant well.